vhub-team/native-db/functions/0x717CD6E6FAEBBEDC.md

 # STREAMING::SET_GAME_PAUSES_FOR_STREAMING

 ## Summary
-This should only be called by the end credits script.
+This should only be called by the end credits script

 ## Parameters
 * **BOOL** allowPause